Shashwat986/BattleSim/Battle-Mechanics.md

 | If Exhausted | 1d6 > 4 (5,6)     |
 | If Zombie    | 1d6 > 6 (never)   |

-On a roll = 1, the audience gets bored, and wants to see more drama from that player.
-The degree of the player reduces by 1 or 2 (by die roll).
+On a value <= 2, the audience gets bored, and wants to see more drama from that player.
+The degree of the player reduces by 1 (irrespective of the status).

 If the HP difference between any two players is greater than 6 * (#toughness dice + #stamina dice), the weaker player becomes the 'underdog'.
-His/her degree increases to 4.
+If the player's degree is less than 4, his/her degree increases to 4.

 ###Battle: